robocorp/rcc/developer/README.md

 ## Some developer tasks

 ### Unit tests

 ```
 rcc run -r developer/toolkit.yaml --dev -t unitTests
 ```

-You can also run tests running `rake` directly from your CLI, or run `go test` - when running unit tests outside of `rake` however, make sure `GOARCH` env variable is set to `amd64`, as some tests may rely on it.
+You can also run tests running `invoke` directly from your CLI, or run `go test` - when running unit tests outside of `invoke` however, make sure `GOARCH` env variable is set to `amd64`, as some tests may rely on it.

 ### Building the thing for local OS